Lucia's Blog: 2015-05-17

 "Again I say to you, it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God."
 Matthew 19:24

-Our Lord Jesus desires and calls us to live a peaceful, simple and free life in Him.
-A life that is unhindered by slavery to possessions, prosperity and wealth.
-He wants us to have our treasures only in Him and the eternal life that He has promised to all those who believe and keep His commandments.
-But let us not forget that our hearts must be fixed only on Him.
+Our Lord Jesus desires and calls us to live a peaceful, simple, and free life in Him, unhindered by slavery to possessions, prosperity, and wealth.
+He wants us to treasure Him and the eternal life He has promised to all who believe and keep His commandments.
+Let us remember to keep our hearts fixed only on Him.

 "For where your treasure is, there your heart will be also."
 Matthew 6:21

-Jesus our Lord has given us His Word, His teachings, in relation to financial freedom; yet so often they are conveniently ignored and skipped.
-The financial freedom that He wants for us is not one that stores up wealth but rather the one that brings freedom from the vain pursuit of it.
-We find true freedom when we pursue the peace that it is only found in pursuing and seeking after Him.
-It is in seeking Him and pursuing Him that we are going to find true satisfaction in whatever it is that He provides for us.
-YES, we must learn to be content with what He provides.
-This will set us free from the love of money and wealth.
+Jesus, our Lord, has given us His Word and teachings regarding financial freedom.
+However, they are often conveniently ignored and overlooked.
+The financial freedom He desires for us isn't about amassing wealth but finding freedom from its fruitless pursuit.
+True freedom is discovered when we seek the peace that can only be found in pursuing and seeking after Him.
+We will find genuine satisfaction in whatever He provides us by seeking and pursuing Him.
+Yes, we must learn to be content with what He provides, as this will free us from the love of money and earthly riches.

 "Make sure that your character is free from the love of money, being content with what you have; for He Himself has said, 'I will never desert you, nor will I ever forsake you."'
 Hebrews 13:5